insure logo

 Some home insurance companies have lists of breeds and crossbreeds they will not insure; other insurers consider such breeds on a case-by-case basis, or charge more for certain “biting” breeds such as pit bulls.
 Some home insurers require dog owners to sign liability waivers for dog bites.

-In Michigan and Pennsylvania, it’s illegal for home insurers to deny coverage simply because a home has a dog of a particular breed, according to III.
+In Michigan and Pennsylvania, it’s illegal for home insurers to deny coverage simply because a home has a dog of a particular breed.

 Some insurance companies will sell you coverage regardless of what type of breed you own.
 Jeff McCollum, a spokesperson for State Farm, says that there are good and bad dogs within each breed, just like there are responsible and irresponsible dog owners.